christian-schlichtherle/fun-io/basic-archive-processing.md

 ## Unpacking An Archive File

-The following code is the inverse of the previous operation and unpacks a TAR.GZ file to a directory.
+The following code is the inverse of the previous operation and unpacks a TAR.GZ file to a directory:

 {% highlight java %}
 import java.io.File;